jasonjurotich/JJ-GAS/SET UP VIM.md

 ```
 ## INSTALL VIMPROC
 After you save the .vimrc file, you must go out and then go back in and then run :PluginInstall.
 Then go out and run the following: cd ~/.vim/bundle/vimproc.vim && sudo make && cd ~

+## INSTALL YOUCOMPLETEME
+After you save the .vimrc file, you must go out and then go back in and then run :PluginInstall.
+Then go out and run the following: cd ~/.vim/bundle/YouCompleteMe && python3 install.py --all && cd ~
+You may have to run :PluginUpdate afterwords before it activates.

 ## KEYBOARD COMBOS FOR VIM
 ```